ParthaPRay/PII_Scrubbing_LLM/README.md

 - SpaCy English model: `python -m spacy download en_core_web_sm`
 - Access to desired LLM endpoints (Ollama, OpenAI, Anthropic).
 - Appropriate API keys set as environment variables (if using OpenAI or Anthropic).
 - For Ollama, first install it as per https://github.com/ollama/ollama and then pull or run some models.
+For Ollama only PII scrubbing run python3 pii_scrub_ner_eng_ollama.py and then call it via curl as per later given process.
 ## Running the Application

 1. **Install Dependencies:**